FravBox/YagCCs/Introductions Channel/readme.md

 ![image](https://github.com/FravBox/YagCCs/assets/20410737/25c14a90-3f2c-4ab0-9231-9ea85bd988a7)
 ![image](https://github.com/FravBox/YagCCs/assets/20410737/607f417f-90df-4498-90b1-968f9dd0e004)

+**REQUIRES 3 COMMANDS**
+- `sticky.yag` - the message with the buttons
+- `components.yag` - what happens when you push the buttons
+- `modal submission.yag` - what yag does with the text you put into the modal

+**OPTIONAL companion command** to delete intros when people leave
+- `del intro on leave.yag`

 # Features
 - No more messing with roles or auto message deletes to make sure everyone only posts once